dbfx/github-phplint/README.md

         uses: dbfx/github-phplint/8.3@master
         with:
           folder-to-exclude: "! -path \"./vendor/*\" ! -path \"./folder/excluded/*\""
+      - name: PHP Lint 8.4
+        uses: dbfx/github-phplint/8.4@master
+        with:
+          folder-to-exclude: "! -path \"./vendor/*\" ! -path \"./folder/excluded/*\""
 ```

 If you want to run the lint on Pull Requests instead of pushes change the ```on: push``` to ```on: pull```.

-In the above example, your workflow will run the PHP syntax check with PHP 5.6, 7.2 & 7.3.
+In the above example, your workflow will run the PHP syntax check with PHP 7.2, 7.3, 7.4, 8.0, 8.1, 8.2, 8.3, and 8.4.
 You may remove any of these that do not apply.

 ---